moorepants/dissertation/control.rst

 [Tanaka2009]_
-   tracking and posture control electric bicycle [Mutsaerts2010]_ designed a Lego NXT bicycle robot with a simple proporional steer into the direction of roll rate controller and `demonstrates
+   tracking and posture control electric bicycle [Mutsaerts2010]_ designed a Lego NXT bicycle robot with a simple proportional steer into the direction of roll rate controller and `demonstrates
    <http://youtu.be/VxiOy4QzD7I>`_ the bicycle roll stability in crude turns
    and straight ahead running.